samwasted/shell-cpp/README.md

 - **Ephemeral Sandbox Workspace**: `myshell` uses `mkdtemp` to construct an entirely new `/tmp/myshell-jail-XXXXXX` environment every single run.
 It sets up private recursive mounts (`MS_PRIVATE`) and recreates modern UsrMerge system root linkages (symlinking `/bin` to `/usr/bin`, etc.) so that binaries work out-of-the-box on systems like Fedora and modern Debian.
 Handles Btrfs-specific subvolume boundary issues by using precise `MS_BIND` flag sequencing rather than generic recursive mounts.
 - **Hard Copy Sandbox**: Instead of opening up a risky bind-mount portal into your actual working directory, `myshell` securely transplants the target executable into an isolated `/workspace` directory via `std::filesystem::copy_file`.
 The binary runs in total isolation from your host files.
 - **Cgroups v2 Limits**: Instead of solely relying on easily-bypassed `setrlimit` boundaries, physical memory and resources are now constrained using genuine Linux Control Groups (`/sys/fs/cgroup/myshell-<pid>`).
 - **Zero Footprint Exit**: A custom bi-directional IPC pipe cleanly syncs initialization between the parent and forked child/grandchild (preventing race conditions during ID mapping).
-The moment the untrusted process exits, the parent catches `waitpid` and immediately shreds the entire temporary filesystem workspace and kernel `cgroups` block, leaving absolutely zero detritus behind.
+The moment the untrusted process exits, the parent catches `waitpid` and immediately cleans up the temporary filesystem workspace and kernel `cgroups` block.
 - **Capabilities Sandbox**: Linux capabilities are fully locked down (`capset` + bounding-set drop via `drop_all_capabilities()`), removing privileged kernel capabilities before exec.
-- **seccomp-bpf**: A massive, highly specific allowlist filters system calls via `apply_jail_policy()`.
+- **seccomp-bpf**: A strict syscall allowlist filters system calls via `apply_jail_policy()`.
 Everything else terminates the process immediately (`SCMP_ACT_KILL`). `openat` is only allowed read-only. `write` is restricted to fd 1 and 2.
 - `prctl(PR_SET_NO_NEW_PRIVS)` — can't escalate privileges.
 - All FDs above 2 are closed before `execv`.

 ### Layers of Isolation (The Vault)

 The jail is structured like a vault.
 The payload is surrounded by concentric filters, each enforced by the Linux kernel.